iheb-chakroun/PlatformPFE/README.md

 <img src="https://i.imgur.com/VEOSL4x.png" width="880" height="350">

 ## Requirement 11 (MapBox api "End point consuming"): implementation Algorithm
-Get the list of geographical points of students that their pfe files got approved( by director on internships) and validated ( by pre-validateur) based on the entreprise locations associated with their pfe files.
+Get the list of geographical points of students that their pfe files got approved( by director of internships) and validated ( by pre-validateur) based on the entreprise locations associated with their pfe files.
 ```bash
 Method: POST /platformPfe-web/app/intern-dir/map